dgraph-io/dgraph/wiki/content/deploy/fast-data-loading/bulk-loader.md

 ```

 ### How to properly bulk load
-Starting from Dgraph v20.03.7, v20.07.3 and v20.11.0 depending on your dataset size, you can follow one of the following ways to use bulk loader and start your Cluster.
+Starting from Dgraph v20.03.7, v20.07.3 and v20.11.0 onwards, depending on your dataset size, you can follow one of the following ways to use bulk loader and initialize your new Cluster.

 #### For small dataset
 In case your dataset is small (a few GBs) you can follow these steps:
 1. Run bulk loader only on one server
-2. Once the `out` directory has been created, start the first alpha **only**
+2. Once the `out` directory has been created, start **only** the first alpha
 3. Wait for 1 minute to ensure that a snapshot has been taken by the alpha node.
-By checking the alpha logs, you will be looking for a similar message:
+You can confirm that a snapshot has been taken by looking for the following message":
 ```
 I1227 13:12:24.202196   14691 draft.go:571] Creating snapshot at index: 30.
 ReadTs: 4.
 ```
-4. Only now, you can start the other alphas node according to the `--replicas` flag set in the zero nodes.
+4. After confirming that the snapshot has been taken, you can start the other alpha nodes (number of alpha nodes must be equal to the `--replicas` flag value set in the zero nodes).
 Now the alpha node (the one started in point 2) will be printing similar messages:
 ```
 I1227 13:18:16.154674   16779 snapshot.go:246] Streaming done.
 Sent 1093470 entries.
 Waiting for ACK...
 I1227 13:18:17.126494   16779 snapshot.go:251] Received ACK with done: true
 I1227 13:18:17.126514   16779 snapshot.go:292] Stream snapshot: OK
 ```
-That means that all alpha nodes are using the same snapshot, therefore all your data is correctly in sync.
+These messages indicate that all replica nodes are now using the same snapshot.
+Thus, all your data is correctly in sync across the cluster.
 Also, the other alpha nodes will be printing (in their logs) something similar to:
 ```
 I1227 13:18:17.126621    1720 draft.go:567] Skipping snapshot at 28, because found one at 28
 ```